thefrankharvey/cs/data-structures/linked-lists/wiki.md

     - **Dynamic** - can grow or shrink as needed w/out given size of memory allocated
 - Cons
     - **Traversal** = O(n) - access/search - cannot access by index
+    - aren’t as good for indexing as arrays or as good for searching as hash tables and trees

 - ### Common Routines